 The word “Wegene” in Amharic (Ethiopia’s official language) means “empowering my community or my people.”
 Wegene is a grassroots, community based organization designed to sponsor and support Ethiopian families in their home setting.
 Wegene is unique in that it supports impoverished families via the local people – possibly neighbors, friends, and others who are a part of the community.

-To date, 53 families have been supported by Wegene, of which 18 have become self-sufficient within three to five years after being accepted in our program.
-We are currently sponsoring over 150 academic scholarships for the children in our sponsored families.
+To date, 78 families have been supported by Wegene, of which 18 have become self-sufficient within three to five years after being accepted in our program.